If you wish to focus on building a relationship with a horse, then we have the right horse and the question becomes, “ are you the right person”?

 As previously stated, we expect a lot of our horses.
 To demonstrate this, we made a couple of videos with youngsters who have been in hand a total of 2 months.
 In this two months they have come in close contact with humans for the first time; experienced the restraint of halter, lead and tether; learned to understand the human’s language and learned to look to the human for the answers.
 The next step is finding the humans who are as open to learning and as honest as are these horses.

-Below, Don is jumping on this horse for the first time after the horse had been running in a 480 acre field with 20+ other horses.
+Don demonstrates how we start a horse by jumping on this horse for the first time after the horse had been running in a 480 acre field with 20+ other horses.
 Crazy?
 Dangerous?
 Maybe.
 But because we have faith in our foundation and our breeding we do not feel starting a horse in this manner is as dangerous as stepping up on many an “old broke, bomb proof” horse.
 Too often horses sold as bomb proof kid horses have a glaring problem that only appears under a certain set of circumstances and that circumstance is NEVER at a good time for horse or human.

 How to pick a trainer?